Body Shape Calculator

 - Inverted triangle: inverted triangles have a subtle waist and a proportionally larger upper body.
 Your bust and shoulders are pretty broad, and the hips are slim.

-- Rectangle: this is a "boyish" body type - your hips, waist, and bust are about the same size.
+- Rectangle: your hips, waist, and bust are about the same size.
 Your body is well proportioned and athletic in appearance.

 What is the most common body shape?